lukecarriere/DeleteLinkedinPosts/README.md

 # DeleteLinkedinPosts
 Unlike your Linkedin Likes

-Recently I decided to delete all my Linkedin posts, but all I could find was a way to unfollow people and bulk delete messages, not posts. [perhaps because MSFT owns Linkedin and also GitHub?]
+Recently I decided to unlike all my Linkedin liked, but all I could find was a way to unfollow people and bulk delete messages, not liked. [perhaps because MSFT owns Linkedin and also GitHub?]
 1. unfollow people: https://mighil.com/mass-unfollow-people-on-linkedin/
 2. delete messages: https://www.linkedin.com/pulse/how-delete-multiple-linkedin-messages-hack-peter-abilla
 3. delete messages: https://gist.github.com/twhitacre/d4536183c22a2f5a8c7c427df04acc90 (This was the basis for my hack below)